jameh/python-project-base/README.md

 ## Directions

-  * Code your python in src/
+  * Code your python in / (flat is better than nested)
   * Keep good docstrings - see docs/README.md for links
     * host the docs on https://readthedocs.org
   * Keep track of your python's dependencies in requirements.txt